How to Raise a Grievance at Work: A Practical Guide

 - You disagree with company policy in general

-Should You Try to Resolve Things Informally First?
+Should You Try Informal Resolution First?

 Usually, yes.

-- Asking HR for an informal chat
+- Ask HR for an informal chat

 When to skip the informal stage: